Family: Asteraceae

 average

-Soil & Site:
+Soil & Site

 average

-2-3 inch flowers, eight ray flowers (petal wanna bees) listed as white with margins of crimson, but in my garden I had all white, all pink, all almost red and most combinations of these, in the color fall most of the colors were a dark pink
+2-3 inch flowers, eight ray flowers (petal wanna bees) listed as white with margins of crimson, but in my garden I had all white, all pink, all almost red and most combinations of these, in the fall most of the colors were a dark pink

 sessile or short-petioled leaves, narrow linear pinnate segments, ferny in appearance, branches can become brittle